A series of bitesize lunch & learn sessions on finding information.

 Find more evidence sources on The Knowledge Network

 The Knowledge Network library search is an ideal place to start searching when you are at the beginning of a research project.
 If you need a deeper dive or to conduct more complex searches, then a range of databases are available via The Knowledge Network.
-This session will cover:
+This session covered:

 Frameworks to help you plan your search on Turas Learn